 The stories were intended to be signposts to truth (i.e. reality).
 The stories were not facts.
 No story or fact can capture life.
 That is why we say: It is what it is.
 So we must make do with what we have.
 Some side with stories.
 Some facts.

 Some take the stories as facts.
 Some take the facts as the stories.
-However, even facts have changed throughout the course of history.
+However, even our understanding of facts has changed throughout the course of history.
 People fought and killed one another over which story was the truth and which facts were the facts.
 Long story short, they lost the light.

 Delusion is believing one is superior to the other.
 Clarity is seeing there is a need for both.
 We are each our own lantern: a collection stories and facts.
 There is also a truth inside us that can never be named by either.
 Otherwise, it will cover the light.
 Mindfulness takes us here…